Quartz/Chartbuilder/README.md

 What Chartbuilder is not
 -------------------------
-+A replacement for Excel
++ A replacement for Excel
-+A replacement for Google Spreadsheet
++ A replacement for Google Spreadsheet
-+A data analysis tool
++ A data analysis tool
-+A data transformation tool
++ A data transformation tool

 What Chartbuiler is
 --------------------